terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 - The master server can be replicated for fault tolerance, supporting very fast failover of all responsibilities in the event of an outage.
 - The tables in Kudu are horizontally partitioned.
 Kudu, like BigTable, calls these horizontal partitions tablets.
 - For large tables where throughput is important, we recommend on the order of 10-100 tablets per machine.
 Each tablet can be tens of gigabytes.
-- Kudu supports a flexi- ble array of partitioning schemes,unlike Bigdata or Cassandra.The partition schema is made up of zero or more hash- partitioning rules followed by an optional range-partitioning rule:
+- Kudu supports a flexible array of partitioning schemes,unlike Bigdata or Cassandra.The partition schema is made up of zero or more hash-partitioning rules followed by an optional range-partitioning rule:
 	* A hash-partitioning rule consists of a subset of the primary key columns and a number of buckets.
 	* A range-partitioning rule consists of an ordered subset of the primary key columns.
 - Kudu replicates all of its table data across multiple machines.
 When creating a table, the user specifies a replication factor, typically 3 or 5, depending on the application’s availability SLAs.
 Kudu’s master strives to ensure that the requested number of replicas are maintained at all times.
 	* Kudu employs the Raft consensus algorithm to replicate its tablets.
 In particular, Kudu uses Raft to agree upon a logical log of operations (e.g. insert/update/delete) for each tablet.
 	* If the replica is in fact still acting as the leader, it employs a local lock manager to serialize the operation against other concurrent operations, picks an MVCC timestamp, and proposes the operation via Raft to its followers.
-	* Note that there is no restriction that the leader must write an operation to its local log before it may be com- mitted: this provides good latency-smoothing properties even if the leader’s disk is performing poorly.
+	* Note that there is no restriction that the leader must write an operation to its local log before it may be committed: this provides good latency-smoothing properties even if the leader’s disk is performing poorly.
 	* If the leader itself fails, the Raft algorithm quickly elects a new leader.
 By default, Kudu uses a 500-millisecond heartbeat interval and a 1500-millisecond election timeout; thus, after a leader fails, a new leader is typically elected within a few seconds.
 - Kudu does not replicate the on-disk storage of a tablet, but rather just its operation log.The physical storage of each replica of a tablet is fully decoupled.
 - Because the storage layer is _decoupled_ across replicas, none of these race conditions resulted in unrecoverable data loss.
 - Kudu implements Raft configuration change following the one-by-one algorithm.
 - Kudu’s central master process has several key responsibilitie:
-	* Act as a _catalog manager_, keeping track of which tables and tablets exist, as well as their schemas, desired replica- tion levels, and other metadata.
+	* Act as a _catalog manager_, keeping track of which tables and tablets exist, as well as their schemas, desired replication levels, and other metadata.
-	* Act as a _cluster coordinator_, keeping track of which servers in the cluster are alive and coordinating redis- tribution of data after server failures.
+	* Act as a _cluster coordinator_, keeping track of which servers in the cluster are alive and coordinating redis-tribution of data after server failures.
 	* Act as a _tablet directory_, keeping track of which tablet servers are hosting replicas of each tablet.

 ##### Tablet storage